broadinstitute/MorphEm/README.md

 We also use 'pip' commands since both 'pip' and 'conda' are generally compatible and can be used in one environment

+## Do Before Running Code

+Download the dataset/images by clicking the Zenodo link above (downloading the dataset takes around 2 hours so do this as soon as possible).
+Then, run the "Feature Extraction" notebook located in the `notebooks` section to obtain the features

 ## Checking and installing correct python version